-Aluminum cookware is some of the cheapest on the market (pure aluminum, that is).
-You will find a lot of low-end aluminum cookware in professional kitchens; chefs like it for its heating properties and for its cheapness--pans take a real beating in professional kitchens, so most chefs prefer not to invest in the expensive stuff.
+Aluminum cookware is some of lowest priced you'll find.
+It's popular in professional kitchens; chefs like it for its heating properties and for its cheapness--pans take a real beating in professional kitchens, so most chefs prefer not to invest in the expensive stuff.
 But for home kitchens, you can do better.

 First, copper is reactive, just like aluminum, so all-copper pans are not good for most cooking.
 And even though copper doesn't cause potential health problems like aluminum, the reactivity is not what you want in cookware.
-It can impart an off flavor to food.
+It can impart an off flavor to food, just like aluminum.

-As for clad stainless with a copper interior--like All-Clad's Copper Core--it's very expensive, yet doesn't have enough copper to offer the top performance of "true" copper cookware like Mauviel.
-You can read more about this in our All-Clad Copper Core review.
+As for clad stainless with a copper interior--like All-Clad's Copper Core--it's expensive, yet doesn't have enough copper to offer the top performance of "true" copper cookware like Mauviel.
+(You can read more about it in our All-Clad Copper Core review.)

 Some aluminum is treated--"baked," sort of--to give it an extremely durable surface.
-Anodized aluminum is usually clad with an inner aluminum layer and a stainless layer for the cooking surface.
-The anodized aluminum on the outside makes the pan tough as nails, and also enhances the heat distribution.
+Anodized aluminum cookware is usually clad with an inner aluminum layer and a stainless or nonstick layer for the cooking surface.
+The anodized aluminum on the outside makes the pan as durable as stainless and also enhances the heat distribution.

 - It is not induction compatible